Randorep/ICS/README.md

-# ICS
+# ICS #
-# Only for messy programmers
+**The public computer science repository for people in the organization** Feel free to pull and commit to the github